-This next section will provide you with an overview of the Direct Entry National Application Form.
+This section will provide you with an overview of the Direct Entry National Application Form.
 Please note, this is designed to be generic guidance to support the completion of the National Application Form.
-Each individual force holds responsibility for how they choose to sift the national application form and for any other sifting methods prior to the national assessment centre.
+Each individual force holds responsibility for how they choose to sift the applications and for any other sifting methods prior to the National Assessment Centre.

-When does the Direct Entry National Application window open?
+When does the Direct Entry national application window open?

-The national application window opens 7th January 2019 10:00 - 18th February 2019 23:55.
+The national application window opens at 10am on 13 December 2019 and closes at 10pm on 3 March 2020.
 You can access the national application form through the online application system, Oleeo.
 The link for the application form will be posted on your chosen force website.